-The item served as Item 5.3 on the Agenda before the Community and Strategic Support Service Committee on 11 May 2023, the Committee unanimously concurred with the recommendation and agreed that the above recommendation be tabled before Mayco for consideration.
+The item served as Item 5.3 on the Agenda before the Communication Service Committee on 11 May 2023, the Committee una recommendation and agreed that the above recommendation.

+Support ed with the efore Mayco for

+CONSIDERATION TO REV RESOLUTION EX22/2013: 9

+IN PRINCIPLE APP

+AND 727 SITUAT

+discussed by recommenda

+ÉSCIND MAYORAL COMMITTEE

-CONSIDERATION TO REVIEW AND RESCIND MAYORAL COMMITTEE RESOLUTION EX22/2013: SELLING OF THE 35 ERVEN IN RAWSONVILLE and IN PRINCIPLE APPROVAL FOR THE PROPOSED ALIENATION OF ERVEN 715, 718 AND 727 SITUATED IN RAWSONVILLE FOR RESIDENTIAL PURPOSES discussed by Council at the Council meeting held on 30 May 2023, the following recommendation be made to Council:
+É 35 ERVEN IN RAWSONVILLE

+PROPOSED ALIENATION OF ERVEN 715, 718 VILLE FOR RESIDENTIAL PURPOSES

+Council meeting held on 30 May 2023, the following to Council:

-- 1. That Mayoral Committee resolution EX22/2013 be reviewed and rescinded; - that the alienation of erven 715,718 and 727, Rawsonville as set out in Annexure A1-3 by means of a competitive process in the open market solely for Residential Zone I purposes in accordance with the market-related values per erf as determined by HCB Property Valuations depicted on the attached Annexures B, C and D respectively, be approved in principle; - that the following of a public participation process, be approved and that an item will only be resubmitted to the Council should any representations/comments be received;
+- 1. That Mayoral Committee resolution EX22/2013 be reviewed and rescinded; - 2. that the alienation of erven 715,718 and 727, Rawsonville as set out in Annexure A1-3 by means of a competitive process in the open market solely for Residential Zone I purposes in accordance with the market-related values per erf as determined by HCB Property Valuations depicted on the attached Annexures B, C and D respectively, be approved in principle; - that the following of a public participation process, be approved and that an item will only be resubmitted to the Council should any representations/comments be received;

+- √alley

+- 4. that the properties be alienated to first time homeowners for Municipal jurisdiction.
+Proof of address or another appropriately residency within the municipal area will be required;

+- to prove

+5. that only one (1) property per purchaser is so

+(6) below;

-- that the properties be alienated to first time homeowners from the Breede Valley Municipal jurisdiction.
-Proof of address or another applicable document to prove residency within the municipal area will be required; - 5. that only one (1) property per purchaser is sold subject to item (6) below; - 6. that the properties will not be alienated to developers, except in instances where an employer with registered offices in the Breede Valley municipal area purchase more than one property on behalf of and for the benefit of their employees.
-However, should the latter apply, the property should be registered directly in the name of the beneficiary employees.
-The beneficiary employees must also comply with items 4 and 5 above; - 7. that a reversion condition be included in the Deed of Sale as well as the Title Deed that the disposed of properties be utilised for Residential Zone I purposes only and should the Purchaser fail to erect a building within two (2) years from the date of registration and not use the property as specified, the erf will revert back to the Municipality free of charge; - 8. that a special condition be included in the Deed of Sale which provides that: - 8.1 If the purchaser intent to dispose of the property within a period of two (2) years from the date of signing the Deed of Sale, the property will be offered to the Municipality for a purchase price at 5% less than the original purchase price; - 8.2 Should the Municipality accept the offer, the cost of the transfer shall be payable by the Purchaser; and - 8.3 if the Municipality decline the offer, the Purchaser will be permitted to dispose of the property to any other third party. - 9. that the purchasers will be responsible for the payment of all municipal services including rates and taxes in respect of the properties the following transfer;
+6. that the properties will not be alienated employer with registered offices in than one property on behalf should the latter apply, the beneficiary employees and 5 above;

+municipal area purchase more nefit of their employees.
+However, se registered directly in the name of the employees must also comply with items 4

+- that a reversite that the of the of that the of - 8. that a special condition be included in the Deed of Sale which provides that: - 8.1 If the purchaser intent to dispose of the property within a period of two (2) years from the date of signing the Deed of Sale, the property will be offered to the Municipality for a purchase price at 5% less than the original purchase price; - 8.2 Should the Municipality accept the offer, the cost of the transfer shall be payable by the Purchaser; and - 8.3 if the Municipality decline the offer, the Purchaser will be permitted to dispose of the property to any other third party. - 9. that the purchasers will be responsible for the payment of all municipal services including rates and taxes in respect of the properties the following transfer;